Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: conclusion

 To provide a complete characterization of the set of classical correlations, we develop a method to derive the facet inequalities that define its boundary.
 These inequalities are explicitly computed in elementary scenarios involving two senders and no input at the receiver.
 We have performed a comprehensive study of quantum correlations using semidefinite programming to identify violations of classical bounds.

-Further, in order to demonstrate an unbounded quantum advantage, we have examined the task of anti-distinguishing the inputs distributed across all senders.
+Further, in order to demonstrate an unbounded quantum advantage, we have examined the task of antidistinguishing the inputs distributed across all senders.
 First, we have derived upper bounds on the success metric of this task in classical communication.
 Using the well-known Pusey-Barrett-Rudolph theorem, we have shown that when each sender has two possible inputs, the quantum advantage increases exponentially with the number of senders.
 Additionally, we have established the correspondence between quantum advantage in such multipartite scenarios and the foundational notion of epistemic incompleteness.

 Our results open several promising directions for future research, some of which are listed here.
 While we have demonstrated exponentially increasing quantum advantage with the number of senders, the possibility of obtaining such an advantage with a finite number of senders and no input on the receiver remains an open question.
 Extending our analysis to more general communication networks can reveal more interesting features of quantum communication.
 The role of shared entanglement can be studied in enhancing classical communication protocols within our framework, which may offer deeper insights into the interplay between quantum resources in classical communication and quantum advantage.
+Deriving criteria, on which facet inequalities are most likely to witness any quantum advantage, may reveal deeper insights into the relation between quantum advantage and the geometry of classical correlation sets.
+The relation of quantum advantage in contextual scenarios with the epistemic incompleteness is an interesting future direction \cite{shahandeh}.
 Finally, investigating quantum advantage in more practically motivated communication scenarios may help bridge the gap between foundational research and real-world quantum technologies.